apedrocsantos/inception/README.md

 ## [Install Docker Desktop](https://docs.docker.com/desktop/install/linux/ubuntu/)

+## Dockerfile

+Docker builds images by reading the instructions from a Dockerfile.
+A Dockerfile is a text file containing instructions for building your source code.
+The Dockerfile instruction syntax is defined by the specification reference in the Dockerfile reference.

+FROM <image> - Defines a base for your image.

+RUN <command> - Executes any commands in a new **layer** on top of the current image and commits the result.
+RUN also has a shell for running commands.

+WORKDIR <directory> - Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.

+COPY <src> <dest> - Copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.

+CMD <command> - Lets you define the default program that is run once you start the container based on this image.
+Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple exist.

+### Docker images

+Docker images consist of layers.
+Each layer is the result of a build instruction in the Dockerfile.
+Layers are stacked sequentially, and each one is a delta representing the changes applied to the previous layer.

 ### Basic commands (from https://docker-curriculum.com)

 docker build -t [NAME] . - create image with name NAME using the Dockerfile in the current directory